-Bandipur was established as a point of commerce by Newar traders from Bhaktapur in the Kathmandu valley after it had been conquered in 1768.
-Originally a simple Magar village in the early 19th century, Bandipur developed into a prosperous trading centre and a community with town-like features: substantial buildings with neoclassical façades and shuttered windows and streets paved with slabs of silvery slate.
-Bandipur had its heyday in the Rana times (1846-1951), when, as a measure of its power and prestige, it was granted special permission to have its own library (still existing).
+Fig4 / Lubenice old village, Croatia: empty streets and amazing views source / Luca Rossato a community with town-like features: substantial buildings with neoclassical façades and shuttered windows and streets paved with slabs of silvery slate.
+Bandipur had its heyday in the Rana times (1846-1951), when, as a measure of its power and prestige, it was granted special permission to have its own library (still existing)5.